 The sausage personal pan pizza is ¥740 and the little green mochi are ¥400.
-That’s currently a total of $8.43.
+That’s currently a total of $7.59.

-Crystal Palace Buffet – The three-domed glass building is a direct clone of the sit-down buffet restaurant in Magic Kingdom.
+Crystal Palace Buffet – The three-domed glass building is a direct clone of the sit-down Crystal Palace in Magic Kingdom.
 The key differences are that no Winnie the Pooh characters are present, and the cuisine is better (in our opinion) at Tokyo Disneyland.
 In addition to meats, sushi and seafood, Crystal Palace also has a formidable dessert lineup.
 The little green mochi are, to borrow a phrase from Joey, where we win our money back.

-The Crystal Palace buffet costs 4,500 yen per adult, which is currently $33.28.
+The Crystal Palace buffet costs 4,500 yen per adult, which is currently $30.

-Total cost of everything above is 3,200 yen, or $23.67.
-Next time, I’ll get two of the sandwich and the hunter’s pie instead.
+Total cost of everything above is 3,200 yen, or $21.31.

 Coffee Mugs – On our flight back from Japan, each of our carry-ons were about 50% mugs and cups.
-We bought a wide variety of options at Tokyo Disney Resort, Nakano Broadway, Kyoto antique shops, and Starbucks throughout Japan.
+We bought a wide variety of options at Nakano Broadway, Kyoto antique shops, and Starbucks throughout Japan.
 We bought the four mugs above at TDR; the two on the left have heat-activated effects and all four have tactile, dimensional designs.
 All are microwave and dishwasher safe.

-These 4 mugs were a total of 2,800 yen–currently $20.71.
+These 4 mugs were a total of 2,800 yen–currently $18.64.

 It’s probably obvious to regular readers, but we are huge fans of Tokyo Disneyland and DisneySea.
 For years, we’ve been imploring diehard Disney fans to visit these parks, which are our two favorite theme parks in the world.
 They are a breath of fresh air for Walt Disney World fans who have become disillusioned with price increases and all the nickel & diming.
 (A few years ago, we wrote “Want to Recapture the Disney Magic?
 Visit Japan,” which underscores all of this.)